-Our highest priority recommendation to the Fairhaven create a strong general management position so that that for the first time there can be effective coordination between the various departments and boards(Recommendation #1).
-Nordo not make recommendations concerning specific inmallv in this case we have identified a situation dividuals.
-However, which we believe can work out to the overall advantage of the The Town has an excellent manager who is already working the position of Superintendent of Public Works. in naming that individual to a newly created position of Executive the Town could accomplish Secretary/Superintendent, things:
+Our highest priority recommendation the Town to Fairhaven create a strong general management position so that for the first time there can be effective coordination between the various departments and boards (Recommendation #1).
+Nordo not make recommendations concerning specific inin this case we have identified a situation However, dividuals. believe can work out to the overall advantage of the which we The Town has an excellent manager who is already working for it in the position of Superintendent of Public Works. naming that individual to a newly created position of the Town could accomplish Secretary/Superintendent, things: